davidkjeremiah/cyclistic/README.txt

 We analyzed the Cyclistic bike-share data made available by Motivate International Inc. under this (https://ride.divvybikes.com/data-license-agreement) license.

-import-data.R - imports csv file of 12 months of 2021, Cyclistic trip data to data directory.
-Then carried basic inspection of the datasets in the data directory.
+import-data.R - downloads and imports csv file of 12 months of 2021-Cyclistic trip data to data directory on local pc, from: https://ride.divvybikes.com/data-license-agreement

 wrangle-data.R - creates a derived dataset and saves as R object in rda directory